Ileostomy: Background and origin

-Finnish surgeon Dr. Nils Kock developed the first intra-abdominal continent ileostomy in 1969.
+Finnish surgeon Nils Kock developed the first intra-abdominal continent ileostomy in 1969.
 This was the first continent intestinal reservoir.
 By the early 1970s, several major medical centers in the United States were performing Kock pouch ileostomies on patients with ulcerative colitis and familial polyposis.
 One problem with these early Kock pouches was valve slippage, which often resulted in difficulty intubating and an incontinent pouch.
 As a result, many of these pouches had to be revised or removed to allow a better quality of life.

-The late Dr. William O. Barnett began modifying the Kock pouch in 1979.
+William O. Barnett began modifying the Kock pouch in 1979.
 He believed in the concept of the continent reservoir, but was disappointed with the valve's relatively high failure rate.
 Barnett was intent on solving the problem.
 His first change was in the construction of the nipple valve.
 He changed the direction of flow within this segment of intestine to keep the valve in place.
 This greatly improved the success rate.
 In addition, he used a plastic material called Marlex to form a collar around the valve.
 This further stabilized and supported the valve, decreasing valve slippage.
 This technique worked well, but after several years, the intestine reacted to the Marlex by forming fistulae (abnormal connections) into the valve.
 Dr. Barnett continued his investigation in an effort to improve these results.
 After much effort, the idea came to him—a "living collar" constructed from the small intestine itself.
 This technique made the valve more stable and eliminated the problems the Marlex collars had presented.

-After a test series of over 300 patients, Dr. Barnett moved to St. Petersburg, Florida where he joined the staff of Palms of Pasadena Hospital, where he trained other surgeons to perform his continent intestinal reservoir procedure.
-With the assistance of Dr. James Pollack, the first BCIR Program was established.
+After a test series of over 300 patients, Barnett moved to St. Petersburg, Florida where he joined the staff of Palms of Pasadena Hospital, where he trained other surgeons to perform his continent intestinal reservoir procedure.
+With the assistance of James Pollack, the first BCIR Program was established.
 Both surgeons further enhanced the procedure to bring it to where it is today.
 These modifications included reconfiguring the pouch to decrease the number of suture lines from three to one (this allowed the pouch to heal faster and reduced the chance of developing fistulae); and creating a serosal patch over the suture lines which prevented leakage.
 The end result of these developments has been a continent intestinal reservoir with minimal complications and satisfactory function.